christianengineer/christianengineer.github.io/_posts/2023-11-21-agribot-ai-for-agriculture.md

 ---
-title: AgriBot - AI for Agriculture
 date: 2023-11-21
+description: We will be using TensorFlow for machine learning models, OpenCV for image processing, and scikit-learn for data analysis in our AgriBot AI project.
+layout: article
 permalink: posts/agribot-ai-for-agriculture
-layout: article
+title: Inefficient Crop Monitoring, AgriBot AI for Precision Agriculture.
 ---

 ## AI AgriBot - AI for Agriculture Repository